 Standard Unit of Credit or Standard Credit - credit awarded for a course in which the student successfully completes 140 clock hours of instruction and the requirements of the course.
 Local school boards may develop alternatives to the requirement for 140 clock hours of instruction as provided for in 8VAC20-131-110.

-State Sales Tax - the 1.125% portion of state sales tax returned to localities for public education, distributed based on school-age population estimates provided by the University of Virginia's Weldon-Cooper Center.
+State Sales Tax - The 1 1/8% of state sales tax returned to localities for public education, distributed based on the triennial school-age population census.